usdot-fhwa-stol/cdasim/co-simulation tool/docker/ns3-docker/README.md

 docker container commit <container-id> ns-3-integration
 ```

-Current CARMA XiL version not fully support NS-3 with CARMA-CARLA integration tool which is still under developing.
-User could run NS-3 co-simulation tool alone only for testing  by **`./mosaic.sh -s Co-simulation`**.
+Current CARMA XIL Version has a known issue with a port conflict between NS-3 and CARMA-CARLA integration see [#39](https://github.com/usdot-fhwa-stol/carma-simulation/issues/39).
+The recommended workaround is to run exclusively one or the other module.
+To run with only NS-3module run **`./mosaic.sh -s Co-simulation`**.